pombreda/lepl/doc-src/lexer.rst

 Lexer
 =====

-The use of LEPL's lexer is optional.
-It has not been used in earlier chapters of this manual.
+LEPL's lexer has not been used in earlier chapters of this manual.
 However, for many applications it will both simplify the grammar and give a more efficient parser.
+Some extensions, like :ref:`Line-Aware Parsing
+<offside>`, assume its use.

 Introduction